jinatonic/confetti/README.md

 The only thing you need to get confetti on your screen is a parent view to host the `ConfettiView` and thus the confetti animation.
 From this point on, this parent view is referred to as `container`.

+Please note that the library uses measurements from `container` to figure out how to best animate the confetti.
+If the `container` is not measured when creating the confetti, then nothing will show up on the screen.
+A common pitfall is creating confetti inside activity lifecycle as the views are most likely not measured at those points.

 You can generate pre-configured confetti from `CommonConfetti`.
 You only need to provide it with the parent `container`, a `ConfettiSource`, and an array of possible colors for the confetti.
 The default confetti shapes are circle, triangle, and square.